SakanaAI/AI-Scientist/README.md

 ## Requirements

 This code was designed for NVIDIA GPUs with CUDA using PyTorch.
 Support for other GPU architectures may be possible by following [PyTorch guidelines](https://pytorch.org/get-started/locally/).
 Current templates would likely take an infeasible amount of time on CPU-only machines.
+All code is designed to be run on Linux, other operating systems will likely require major adjustments.

 ### Installation